Koko Crater Trail799 Votes Currently Open

 The lookout point is however, the most popular place- owing to the stunning view all around.
 Do make sure you see the sunset from here and take in the view of the coast.
 Also, visit the popular attractions in the city by following Honolulu itinerary 4 days.

-Koko Crater Trail Information
+Koko Crater Trail Travel Tips

 - Carry bottled drinking water and snacks.